katleschris/school_recommender/README.md

 - **Django**: The web framework used to build the application.
 - **Pandas**: A data manipulation and analysis library used for handling datasets.
 - **GeoPy**: A library used for geocoding and calculating distances.
+- **Google Maps API**: An API that enables the integration of interactive maps, street view, and place information to enhance user experience. .

 ### Criteria for Recommendation